Huncho-J/Web3-Wallet-Balance/README.md

 # Web3-Wallet-Balance

 **Description:***
 Enter a polygon wallet address holding all four tokens (shield, koge, pear & sing).
 It returns the wallet’s balance and their respective total values in Dai.
-It gets the best value in Dai utilizing the 1inch Protocol.
+It gets the best value in Dai by getting a quote from the 1inch Protocol.

 ### Mini site hosted at: (https://huncho-j.github.io/Web3-Wallet-Balance/)